Bird breaks out, Yanks sweep Cards 9-3 for 7th straight

 Cardinals: 1B Matt Carpenter was hit in the bare hand by Hicks' first-inning groundout and appeared to damage the nail on his right ring finger.
 A trainer worked on Carpenter, who initially had blood streaming all over his hand.
 He remained in the game.

 Yankees: DH Matt Holliday (stiff lower back) sat out for the second consecutive day against his former team, denying him a chance to face good buddy Wainwright.
-Girardi said Holliday felt much better, however, and he would be surprised if the veteran slugger wasn't available to play Monday.
+Girardi said Holliday felt much better and he would be surprised if the veteran slugger wasn't available to play Monday.

 UP NEXT